-Formatting is very important in anything you prepare.
-In financial modeling, color coding is one of the formattings which one needs to take care of.
+Formatting is essential in anything you prepare.
+In financial modeling, color coding is one formatting one needs to take care of.

-Let’s consider an example and try to understand why color coding is so important.
+Consider an example and try to understand why color coding is so necessary.

-You have prepared a financial model but the color of all the numbers are the same and you are on leave.
-There is some very important news that has been published which would change the assumptions that you had made for that particular company and your colleague wants to come up with the target price.
-In order to come up with a target price, your colleague has to change certain things in the model.
-Since it has the same color throughout your colleague is finding very difficult to find the right cell in which changes need to do.
+You have prepared a financial model, but the color of all the numbers is the same, and you are on leave.
+Some essential news has been published that would change your assumptions about that particular company, and your colleague wants to come up with the target price.
+Your colleague has to change certain things in the model to create a target price.
+Since it is the same color throughout, your colleague finds it challenging to find a suitable cell for changes.

 What can be done to overcome this situation?

-A right color coding would solve this problem.
-So there should always be different color coding for Historical inputs, formulas, and linkages.
-This would help your colleague to understand the financial model and make the necessary changes in the right cell.
+The correct color coding would solve this problem.
+So, there should always be different color coding for Historical inputs, formulas, and linkages.
+This would help your colleague to understand the financial model and make the necessary changes in the correct cell.